 Supplementary Requirements for Surface Water Drainage Proposals

-It is recommended that applicants also refer to our Surface Water Drainage Proposals Checklist page.The Surface Water Drainage Proposals Checklist is designed to clearly outline Arun/Chichester District Council’s expectations and requirements for Surface Water Drainage Proposals and to expedite their review.
+It is recommended that applicants also refer to our Surface Water Drainage Proposals Checklist.pdf [pdf] 553KB .The Surface Water Drainage Proposals Checklist is designed to clearly outline Arun/Chichester District Council’s expectations and requirements for Surface Water Drainage Proposals and to expedite their review.
 This document should be used when completing Discharge of Conditions Applications or if the applicant wishes to avoid pre-commencement conditions relating to surface water drainage.

 Any proposed surface water scheme must consider sustainable drainage principles.

 The following destinations must be considered for surface runoff in order of preference:

 1. Discharge into the ground (infiltration);

 2. Controlled discharge to a surface water body;

 3. Controlled discharge to a surface water sewer.

 Surface water must not be discharged into the foul sewer system.
 Infiltration structures include soakaways, basins, swales and permeable paving.
 Discharge to surface water bodies and surface water sewers must be restricted to an agreed rate.

 BS8582:2013 – Code of Practice for Surface Water Management for Development Sites

 Approved Document H of the Building Regulations